Person-focused Analysis of Architectural Design - PAADCopyright: © JLL

-The PAAD research group is led by the Junior Principal Investigator Dr. Josep Llorca-Bofí and hosted by the Institute of Technical Acoustics, at RWTH Aachen University.
+The PAAD research group is led by the Junior Principal Investigator Dr. Josep Llorca-Bofí and hosted by the Institute for Hearing Technology and Acoustics, at RWTH Aachen University.
 In 2020, PAAD was awarded one of the RWTH Junior Principal Investigator fellowships and is funded for a period of four years starting on January 2021.
-The group is constituted by the leader and one full-time doctoral candidate.
+The group is constituted by the leader and Jonas Heck.

 PAAD´s research vision